Tensor Methods for Nonlinear Matrix Completion: Introduction

 \section{Introduction}

-The past decade of research on matrix completion has shown it is possible to leverage linear relationships among columns (or rows) of a matrix to impute missing values.
-If each column of a matrix corresponds to a different high-dimensional data point that lies in or near a low-dimensional linear subspace, then the corresponding matrix has low rank and missing values can be imputed using low-rank matrix completion \cite{candes2009exact,candes-tao,recht,recht2010guaranteed,keshavan2010matrix}.
-These ideas continue to impact diverse applications such as recommender systems, image inpainting, computer vision, and array signal processing \cite{lee2013local,jin2015annihilating,kennedy2016online,sun2015mimo}, among others.
+The past decade of research on matrix completion has shown it is possible to leverage linear dependencies among columns and/or rows of a matrix to impute missing values.
+For instance, if each column of a matrix corresponds to a different high-dimensional data point belonging to the same low-dimensional linear subspace, then the corresponding matrix is low-rank and missing values can be imputed using low-rank matrix completion \cite{candes2009exact,candes-tao,recht,recht2010guaranteed,keshavan2010matrix}.
+These ideas continue to impact diverse applications such as recommender systems \cite{lee2013local}, image inpainting \cite{jin2015annihilating}, computer vision \cite{kennedy2016online}, and array signal processing \cite{sun2015mimo}, among others.

-The high-level idea of that body of work is that if the data defining the matrix belongs to a structure having fewer degrees of freedom than the entire dataset, that structure provides redundancy that can be leveraged to complete the matrix.
-However, the typical subspace assumption is not always satisfied in practice.
+The high-level idea of this body of work is that if the data defining the matrix has fewer degrees of freedom than the matrix dimension, that structure provides redundancy that can be leveraged to impute missing data values.
+However, the usual low-rank assumption is not always satisfied in practice.
 Extending matrix completion theory and algorithms to exploit low-dimensional nonlinear structure in data will allow missing data imputation in a far richer class of problems.

-This paper describes matrix completion in the context nonlinear algebraic varieties, a polynomial generalization of classical linear subspaces.
-In this setting, we develop novel and efficient algorithms for imputing missing values and derive new bounds on the amount of missing data that can be accurately imputed.
-The proposed algorithms are able to recover synthetically generated data up to predicted sample complexity bounds and outperform standard low-rank matrix completion in experiments with real data.

-Algebraic varieties are not only of interest in their own right, but they include unions of subspaces, in which data points lie in or near one of several subspaces.
-Thus the methods presented in this paper can be used for matrix completion under the union of subspaces model.
-This result is important because previous methods for matrix completion with unions of subspaces (cf. \cite{hrmc,infoTheoretic,kGROUSE,ssp14,ewzf,GSSC,mixture}) typically involved two stages: clustering points according to which subspace they belong and then performing low-rank matrix completion on each subspace cluster.
-In the presence of large amounts of missing data, the clustering step can be particular challenging.
-In contrast, the algebraic variety methodology developed in this paper can be applied in the same union of subspaces context {\em without any explicit clustering}.
+This paper describes matrix completion in the context of nonlinear algebraic varieties, a polynomial generalization of linear subspaces.
+More precisely, let $\X \in \R^{\d \times \N}$ be a matrix whose columns lie in a low-dimensional algebraic variety $\Vstar \subset \R^\d$.
+Such matrices will be called {\em low algebraic dimension} (LAD) matrices.
+In the case where $\Vstar$ is a low-dimensional linear variety, \ie a linear subspace, this reduces to low-rank matrix completion (LRMC).
+We call the more general problem of completing LAD matrices {\em low algebraic dimension matrix completion} (LADMC).